Pre-registration for General Assembly (GA) 2014 will open on March 3. Financial Aid, Accessibility Services, and Children's Programs are available.

 Children who have not yet entered high school (or the equivalent for home schooled youth) are welcome to attend General Assembly events with their parents or guardians at no cost, but are still required to register.
 This step will provide our youngest participants with an official name badge that will identify them as part of the GA community, as well as allowing planners to know everyone who is at GA (in the event of an emergency).

 For more information contact generalassembly @ uua.org.

 This work is made possible by the generosity of individual donors and congregations.
-Please consider making a donation today.

-Last updated on Friday, June 7, 2013.
+Last updated on Monday, November 25, 2013.

 Sidebar Content, Page Navigation

 UUA President Rev. Peter Morales and 2013 Ware Lecturer Eboo Patel

 Accessibility services and equipment are available at GA.

 Donate to Support This Program and the Ongoing Work of the UUA